AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Baseline changing

-As we have already noticed, the baseline bar looks and behaves almost like an actual time bar, with the difference of not having any progress and connectors, as it shows the planned time.
-We can change its position in time and whole its duration using the same controls as actual time bars have.
+As it has been noted, the baseline bar looks and behaves almost like an actual time bar, with the difference of not having any progress and connectors, as it shows the planned time.
+The position in time and the duration can be changed using the same controls.

 ### Milestones